Gender, Sexuality and Society

 Meet the Instructor

-Golan Moskowitz is an advanced doctoral candidate at Brandeis University, where he earned a joint masters degree in Near Eastern & Judaic Studies and Women's & Gender Studies, and where he currently offers editorial assistance for academic books published by the Tauber Institute for the Study of European Jewry.
-His scholarship, which he has published and presented at various conferences and invited lectures, focuses on post-Holocaust identity, the history of the Jewish family and Jewish childhood, gender and queer theory, and comics and graphic narrative.
-Golan also holds a BA in Art from Vassar College, and his teaching continues to draw from the visual arts, integrating creative approaches to organizing and understanding intersections between personal identity, gender and sexuality, family mythology, collective histories, and wider social power structures.
-He has taught in settings ranging from Jewish adult education programs to the college classroom.
+Golan Moskowitz is a Jewish Studies lecturer at Smith College.
+He has a PhD in Near Eastern & Judaic Studies from Brandeis University, where he also earned a joint masters degree in Jewish Studies and Women's & Gender Studies.
+His scholarship focuses on relationships between Jewish studies and queer theory, intergenerational post-Holocaust perspectives, the life and work of Maurice Sendak, the history of the Jewish family and Jewish childhood, and comics and graphic narratives.
+Golan also holds a BA in Art from Vassar College, and his teaching continues to draw from the visual arts, integrating creative approaches to analyze intersections between the personal, the historical, and the political.
 His work has been recognized with honors including an Andrew W. Mellon Dissertation Year Fellowship and a Hadassah-Brandeis Institute Research Award.